 ©Aiguilles de Port Coton|©Karine Piquet

-On foot and by bike: in the footsteps of Claude Monet on Belle-île
+On foot and by bike: in the footsteps of Claude Monet

-By bike, starting from Le Palais
+By bike, starting in Le Palais

 Check out the detailed route sheet or download the PDF.